Norman Zamcheck: Stormin' Norman and Suzy

-The duo Stormin' Norman and Suzy, formed when Zamcheck joined with Suzy Williams, released their first LP, "Fantasy Rag", on Perfect Crime Records, in 1975, and toured throughout New England playing clubs, saloons, and hotels.
-Stormin' Norman and Suzy signed to Polydor Records in 1976, and released their second LP, "Ocean of Love".
+The duo Stormin' Norman and Suzy, formed when Zamcheck joined with Suzy Williams, released their first LP, Fantasy Rag, on Perfect Crime Records, in 1975, and toured throughout New England playing clubs, saloons, and hotels.
+Stormin' Norman and Suzy signed to Polydor Records in 1976, and released their second album, Ocean of Love.
 With a newly formed Stormin' Norman and Suzy Band including the musicians Mark Ribot, Mark Schulman, and Joe Dimone, they moved to New York to begin an open residency at Tramp's Cabaret, an event the New York Times called "The Hottest Act in Town".
 With positive reviews from major media publications, the Stormin' Norman and Suzy Band went on to play events at Carnegie Hall, network television showcases, and toured with acts including Bette Midler, Tom Waits, Loudon Wainwright III, Roosevelt Sykes, and The Manhattan Transfer.
 The band embarked on an international tour in 1979.
 In 1980, they began a 2-month-residency at the Hotel Palmas in The Canary Islands.

 During the early 1980's, Stormin' Norman and Suzy developed musicals, cabaret programs, and various collaborations, including a tour with Moses Pendleton's Pilobolus Dance Company.
 In the late 1980's, Suzy and Norman pursued independent projects: Norman worked in New York and Williams moved to Los Angeles where she formed other bands.

-In 2007, after a two-decade hiatus, the Stormin' Norman and Suzy Band reunited for a tour on the east coast and released their third album, "Live at the P & G Bar".
-They have toured again in 2008, 2012, 2014, 2018, and in Summer 2022.
+In 2007, after a two-decade hiatus, the Stormin' Norman and Suzy Band reunited for a tour on the east coast and released their third album, Stormin' Norman and Suzy: Live at P & G Bar.
+They have toured again in 2008, 2012, 2014, 2018, and again in 2022.